shenxianpeng/blog/README.md

 hexo g -d                                   # Abbreviations generate then deploy
 ```

-## :memo: Article structure
+## :memo: Create and publish posts

-Articles are saved by folder, with the hierarchy of year/month.
+Posts are saved by folder, with the hierarchy of year/month.

-Follow the following steps when creating an article, for example: `abc.md` in August 2019.
+Creating an post with following steps:

-1. use command `hexo new "abc"` to generate `abc.md`
+1. Running command `hexo new "post"` can generate `post.md` under `source/_drafts`
-2. manually create `2021/05/` under `source/_post` folder
-3. move `abc.md` to `source/_post/2021/05/`
-4. update `tags`, `categories` and `author` fields in `abc.md` file
+2. Then update `post.md`, and fields such as `tags`, `categories` or `author`
-5. start writing ...
-I always use `hexo s` to see how it looks
+3. Once it's ready to post, move `post.md` to `source/_post/2022/01/` and run `hexo s` to see how it looks like

-> Any unfished articles need to be moved to `todo` folder.
-When it's done, move to `source/_post/...` for publishing.

-## 🚀 Deploy

-Automatically update new commits to web site [repository](https://github.com/shenxianpeng/shenxianpeng.github.io) by following command.
+If some all look good, run this following command to publish 🚀

 ```bash
 sh deploy.sh
 ```

+A new commit will be pushed to the blog static files [repository](https://github.com/shenxianpeng/shenxianpeng.github.io)

 ## 🧰 Format tools